-- Wash 200 g strawberries and chop them into pieces.
-Add the chopped strawberries, 2 tbsp extra virgin olive oil, 2 tbsp honey (use maple syrup for vegan), 1 tbsp balsamic vinegar, ¼ tsp salt, and ¼ tsp crushed black pepper into the small jar of a blender.
+- Add the chopped strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and black pepper into the small jar of a blender.

 - Blend until smooth.
 Your dressing is ready.

-- Toast for 3-4 minutes until they are crisp.
+- Toast for 3-4 minutes or until they are crisp.

-- Transfer 5 oz baby spinach into a large serving bowl.
+- Transfer the baby spinach into a large serving bowl.

-- Top with sliced strawberries, ¼ cup onion slices, 2 oz feta cheese, and chopped toasted walnuts.
+- Top with sliced strawberries, onion slices, crumbled feta cheese, and chopped toasted walnuts.